Skydeke/LoanLibrary/README.md

 Project Structure
 =================
 We will try to separate our Web-App in a frontend part and a backend part.
-Inside the README we will have a section that describes what the specific files are supposed to do / manage.
+The Database runs within a Docker container and has its Init-Script provided in the Backend-Assets.

 Installation
 ============